michalcichon/michalcichon.github.io/_posts/2020-02-17-my-favourite-tools-to-boost-productivity.md

 description: "On my daily basis I use a lot of different tools which I believe boost my productivity.
 In this short article I would like to list them and give you a few words on why I choose to use them and how I benefit from using them."
 date:   2020-02-17 09:00:00 +0200
 categories: ios
-keywords: productivity zsh iTerm2 vim RescueTime SourceTree kdiff3
+keywords: productivity, zsh, iTerm2, vim, RescueTime, SourceTree, kdiff3
 tags: tools miscellaneous
 comments: true
 ---